piegope/doc/docs/en/rdm/windows/data-sources/data-sources-types/advanced-data-sources/microsoft-azure-sql/index.md

 Disable lock
 		</td>
 		<td>
 Disable the option to lock the data source directly.
-You can still lock the application but you won&apos;t be prompted for the data source password if this option is disabled.
+You can still lock the application but you won't be prompted for the data source password if this option is disabled.
 		</td>
 	</tr>
 </table>